scientist in lab

 Staphylococcus aureus Phage Product Candidate

 Armata is committed to developing novel phage therapies that specifically address areas of high need.
-We have an acute bacterial infection clinical development plan focused on Staphylococcus aureus bacteremia, a difficult-to-treat and often life-threatening human infection that can result in high morbidity and mortality and for which bacterial resistance to antibiotics is growing.
+We have an acute bacterial infection clinical development plan focused on complicated bacteremia due to Staphylococcus aureus, a difficult-to-treat and often life-threatening human infection that can result in high morbidity and mortality and for which bacterial resistance to antibiotics is growing.

 AP-SA02

-AP-SA02 is a novel biologic product candidate comprising natural lytic phages that target the problematic pathogen, Staphylococcus aureus, and offers robust therapeutic attributes, including:
+AP-SA02 is a fixed multi-phage product candidate that targets Staphylococcus aureus, and offers robust therapeutic attributes, including:

-• Potent antimicrobial activity against approximately 95% of S. aureus clinical isolates tested, including drug-resistant isolates (MRSA: methicillin-resistant S. aureus and VRSA: vancomycin-resistant S. aureus);
+• Potent antimicrobial activity against approximately 95% of S. aureus clinical isolates tested, including methicillin-sensitive S. aureus (MSSA) and methicillin-resistant S. aureus (MRSA) strains;

 • Unique mechanism of action offers independent or synergistic benefit with standard of care antibiotics;